In April 2014, federal agents tried to round up cattle belonging to Cliven Bundy

-Navarro dismissed the case against the Bundys and Payne in a hearing on Monday, according to court papers and a lawyer for the Bundys.
+Navarro dismissed the case against the Bundys and Payne in a hearing on Monday, according to court papers.

-The federal Bureau of Land Management and local authorities backed down in the face off, halted the roundup and returned about 300 head to avoid any violence.
+The federal Bureau of Land Management and local authorities backed down in the face off, halted the roundup of Bundy’s cattle and returned about 300 head to avoid any violence.

 Authorities later accused Bundy of conspiracy to commit an offense against the United States, assault on a federal law officer by use of a deadly and dangerous weapon, interference with commerce by extortion and obstruction of justice.

 Cliven Bundy was the leader of the movement to extort the federal government into returning his cattle, the indictment said.

 In 2016, Ryan and Ammon Bundy were among those who took part in a 41-day occupation of the Malheur National Wildlife Refuge in Oregon after gathering outside for a demonstration to support two ranchers who were convicted of arson, and in defiance of federal land policies.

 One man was killed during an attempted traffic stop weeks into the occupation of a vacant building on the refuge.
 Police said he was reaching for a gun; prosecutors said the shooting was justified.
 The standoff ended after the last holdouts surrendered to authorities.